 Rightly so, because when done well these are one of the best meals there is.

 I guess these originate over in the UK where Cornish miners used them as a hearty meal they could eat anywhere, but since I’m from the Iron Range of Northern Minnesota, the story was always told a little differently to me.

 Growing up, local churches had sales to raise money selling pasties.
 They were well loved and traditionally made for the iron-ore miners by their wives so they would have a utensil-free meal to eat during their long days of mining.

 Even growing up on the edge of the Iron Range in Northern Minnesota, I didn’t have any miners in my immediate family.
 That doesn’t mean I can’t appreciate a good pasty filled with traditional meat, potatoes, and rutabaga filling.

 The essential starting point for these is a really good, really simple pie crust.
 If pie crusts freak you out, don’t let them.
 You can ONLY get better with practice, and once you get a feel for it you will never go back to the store-bought variety.

 Chunk up your cold butter and shortening.
 I always buy the shortening sticks because they are easier to measure and chunk up for pie crusts.
 My favorite crust recipe is always a mix of salted butter and butter flavored shortening.
-If you don’t like the “butter flavored” portion of that, feel free to use regular shortening, or even all butter.
+If you don’t like the “butter flavored” portion of that, feel free to use regular shortening or even all butter if you prefer.

-Add the flour and using your hands, squish the flour into the butter chunks, breaking the chunks up and flattening them out a bit, until they are small pea-sized chunks coated in flour.
+Add the flour and using a pastry blender or two forks, squish the flour into the butter chunks, breaking the chunks up and flattening them out a bit, until they are small pea-sized chunks coated in flour.

-Chop up some fresh flat leaf parsley while you are at it too.
+Chop up some fresh flat-leaf parsley while you are at it too.
 I really need an indoor herb garden.
-I have been spending a small fortune in fresh herbs lately.
+I have been spending a small fortune on fresh herbs lately.
 LOVE them.

 Now remove the chilled dough from the fridge and cut it into 6 equal parts.